Gustuph/digital-writing-folio/class-exercises-and-project-iteration.md

     - Started playing on his phone and pretending he didn't care about Lex's dismissal of him.
     - As the fire started, he didn't spare a glance at Lex, just sprinting from the room, tripping and smashing his face into the floor on the way.
 Seen to by the paramedic second.
 - Cleaner
-    - Helen Keel, 39 year old woman, does her best
+    - Hannah Keel, 47 year old woman, does her best
     - Very quiet, but knows just how bad the building is for fire regulations, and has tried within her power to keep the building running.
-    - Tries to organise the storage room, but there just isn't adequate room and shelving.
+    - Argues often with Lex, trying to get her to understand the risk of the storage room, but to no avail.
+Never wanted to elevate it to something super serious, but worried over it
     - Has requisitioned repair orders for the bathroom doors that jam easily, the crack in the wall above the door into the cinema that she's been told to "just paint over", the fading or missing emergency exit signs.
-    - Was in the cinema when the fire started,
+    - Was in the cinema when the fire started, and quickly went to the secondary exit through the staff room.
+Never saw Lex in the corner, assuming the room would already be empty by the time the fire had become apparent in the soundproofed cinema.

 Ghost in the cinema:
-- Loved one
+- Partner
-    - Ellie Burbank, 26 year old woman, cinema goer
+    - Ellie Burbank, 26 year old woman, cinema-goer
-    - It's a rescreening of one of her favourite movies.
+    - It's a rescreening of one of her favourite movies from her childhood.
 She insisted that the protagonist and her best friend come along to watch it with her in cinema so they can get the full experience.
     -

 Witnesses in the cinema:
 - Reviewer
-    -
+    - Ken Winters, 54 year old man, movie reviewer catching a late screening of literally anything because of troubles at home.
+    - When his wife called to find out where he was, he left the cinema and lit up a cigarette outside, before calling her back.
+    - It was a brief, brutal argument that ended with his wife telling him she'd be going to stay in a hotel.
+    - When she hung up, he tossed the lit butt away and stormed back inside, grateful nobody was in the lobby to see him fuming and sulking.
+    - This would be blown into the pool of alcohol up against the wall of the cinema which would start the fire.
-- Loved One's Friend
+- Partner's Friend
-    -
+    - Jasmine Bueller, 27 year old woman, cinema-goer
+    - A long time friend of Ellie Burbank, and decently close friend of protagonist.
+    - Tells you all about your partner.
+    - Tells you about what happened to the three of you during the fire.
+    - Tells you it's not your fault.
+Begs you to believe it's not your fault.
+    - Leaves the cinema, leaving you alone in the room.
+With the doorway to the lobby collapsed and the staffroom uninhabitable, you're left with no choice but to sit here and confront your guilt.

+An important object for each ghost, related to their role in failing to prevent or stop the fire.
+The empty bottle for Thomas, the ring Freddy never gave, one of the cigarettes Lex kept in the storage room.

+Lex took the ticket of a drunk who introduced himself.
+Reviewer saw Thomas's empty bottle in the alleyway.
+Reviewer identified by sibling driver.
+Sibling driver identified by Dan.
+Dan and driver remembered by first responder.

+Cleaner leads to Lex's stash.
+Cleaner was seen in the cinema by partner's friend.
+Security Guard identifies Lex as the person who died in the room once pressured.
+Lex's existence confirmed by Dan.
+Dan is in the lobby.

+Freddy's ring is being held by the first responder.
+First responder is holding it for proposee.

 A choice for each ghost, to give them dignity and some measure of forgiveness, or to blame them, to refuse them their important objects, to damn them.

 Damning two of the three means your projections of your loved one takes on a more murderous intent and you get a bad end.
 Forgiveness for others leads to forgiveness for yourself, and closure as the projection dissipates.
+This all culminates in the bandages on your hands.
+Unwrapping them either reveals boiling skin and protruding bones before the room spontaneously lights ablaze, burning you along with the room, or your hands are clean, healed, pink flesh, as you see the burnt cinema as it really is around you now that the fire has been extinguished and the site has been cleaned and made safe.

 # Week 7 Swift Reflection and Check In - Wednesday April 22nd